MikeHughesKent/PyHoloscope/docs/source/functions.rst

 .. py:function:: Holo()

 Provides object-oriented access to core functionality of PyHoloscope.
-See :ref:`class documentation <holo>` for details.
+See `Holo class <holo.html>`_ for details.

 .. py:function:: PropLUT(imgSize, wavelength, pixelSize, depthRange, nDepths)

 Stores a propagator look up table for faster refocusing across multple depths.
-See class documentation for details.
+See `PropLUT class <propLUT.html>`_ for details.

 .. py:function:: Roi(x, y, width, height)

 Region of interest, a rectangle with top left co-ordinates (``x``, ``y``) with width ``width`` and height ``height``. ``crop`` method is used to extract the ROI from an image and ``constrain`` method is used to limit co-ordinates to adjust the ROI to fit within an image.
-See class documentation for details.
+See `Roi class <roi.html>`_ for details.

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 General Utility Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-.. py:function:: fourier_plane_display(img):
+.. py:function:: fourier_plane_display(img)

 Returns a log-scale Fourier transform of ``img`` for display purposes as 2D real numpy array.